chuckcrump/CrapChat-next/server/README.md

 # CrapChat Backend

 > [!Warning]
-> This backend is bun native as it uses bun:sqlite
+> This backend is bun native as it uses bun:sqlite and bun.serve